 Metal Organic Frameworks - a class of crystalline, porous coordination polymers

 One of the main areas of research at the Institute of Physical Chemistry is in the field of metal-organic coordination polymers, known as Metal Organic Frameworks (MOFs for short).
 The representatives of this class of materials are characterised by a bimodular structure consisting of inorganic nodes, so-called secondary building units (SBUs for short), and organic linker units coupled with the properties of permanent porosity and crystallinity.
-As a result, various applications are conceivable in the context of catalysis, gas storage, sensor technology and material separation.
+This makes it possible to imagine various possible applications in the fields of catalysis, gas storage, sensor technology and material separation.

 Visitor address